Plasdom/SIKE/README.md

     # All other transitions go here
     ...
 ```
-It's important to note that, currently, possitble transition types are
-- "ionization"
-- "excitation"
-- "radiative recombination"
-- "emission"
-- "autoionization"
+Possible transition types are "ionization", "excitation", "radiative recombination", "emission" and "autoionization".
 Of these, ionization, excitation and radiative recombination should include a "sigma" field, while autionization and emission should include a "rate" field.

-For ionization and excitation, SIKE will automatically handly to inverse processes of three-body recombination and collisional de-excitation.
+For ionization and excitation, SIKE will automatically handle the inverse processes of three-body recombination and collisional de-excitation.